15 June 2020 | 4.30pm – 5.30pm CET / 10.30am – 11.30am EST

 ‘We should use fiscal stimuli to create green jobs, move digitalization forward in an equitable way and ensure that we build shock resilient economies.
 Tax policies will also need to be changed.
 A price on carbon will also be needed as well as how we tax the digital sector.
 The last tool we will have are tools for structural changes which ensure that the economies remain fair and create jobs.
 We need a greener, smarter world. ‘

 - Regarding carbon pricing, the IMF has come to the conclusion, supported by empirical evidence, that a carbon tax is the most efficient measure when it is used properly.
 That is, by using the income to aid people with lower incomes, there is public support.
-By distributing these incomes like this, it produces on incentive to move to lower carbon solutions.
-In Ireland they began quite low and by slowly increasing you can transition an economy.
-Now may be the time to use incentives to encourage European economies to adopt them.
+By distributing these incomes like this, it produces an incentive to move to lower carbon solutions.
+In Ireland, they began quite low and by slowly increasing you can transition an economy.
+Now maybe the time to use incentives to encourage European economies to adopt them.
 Right now, carbon is at 2$ globally and needs to be at 75$

 ‘We are encouraging countries to audit their own spending and we will help countries trace this money to see how it was used.
 We are encouraging countries to move rapidly toward e-government.
 On SDRs, we don’t have the support for a new SDR allocation because many advanced economies hold them when they do not really need them, which is an issue. ‘